Blog

 Customer profiles combine demographic information — like age, gender, job title, location, industry, company and company size, etc. — with psychographic aspects — like their interests, values, lifestyle choices, attitudes, motivations, and purchasing habits.
 If your profiles are complete, this information will come from a variety of sources — from your social media, email, events and marketing data as well as any events and surveys you’re running.

-Customer profiling gives you a more complete view of everyone in your audience.
-And if you look closely enough, it also tells you how you can connect and ultimately convert them, too.
+Customer profiles give you a more complete view of everyone in your audience.
+And if you look closely enough, each person’s profile tells you how you can connect and ultimately convert them, too.

 That alone is more than enough to justify the effort.
 But some other benefits of customer profiling include:

-• Personalize customer experiences: Every company out there, from Netflix and Starbucks to your neighborhood nail salon, is leaning hard on personalization.
+Every company out there, from Netflix and Starbucks to your neighborhood nail salon, is leaning hard on personalization.
 But if you don’t know what each individual in your audience wants, you’re in no position to give it to them.
-(Check out more best practices on personalization here.)

 Now let’s put it all together.
 Here’s an example of what an ideal customer profile might look like for a data management company targeting audience development managers in consumer media.